Song Ju-hun

-Song Ju-hun (Korean: 송주훈; born 13 January 1994) is a South Korean football player who currently plays as a defender for Gimcheon Sangmu in K League 1.
+Song Ju-hun (Korean: 송주훈; born 13 January 1994) is a South Korean football player who currently plays as a defender for Jeju United in K League 1.

 Club career

 Song Ju-hun would play College football for Konkuk University in South Korea before joining Japanese football club Albirex Niigata on 16 January 2014.
 Song would make his debut on 30 August 2014 in a league game against Gamba Osaka that ended in a 5–0 defeat.
 After that game he was used sparingly and was sent on loan to second-tier club Mito HollyHock.
 Upon his return he would establish himself as a regular within the team, however he was part of the squad that was relegated to the second tier at the end of the 2017 J1 League season.

 On 10 January 2019, Song returned to South Korea to join top-tier club Gyeongnam on a free transfer after his contract finished with Albirex Niigata.
 On 9 July 2019 he joined Chinese top-tier club Tianjin Tianhai.
 In July 2020, Song signed with Shenzhen FC on a six-month contract.
+On 11 January 2021, Song returned to South Korean, joining K League 1 club Jeju United.
+On 28 June 2021, he joined Gimcheon Sangmu, as part of the draft.